mbanibenson/FaunD-Fast/README.md

-## Training an object detector using the annotations
+## Train a Faster R-CNN object detection model using the Tensorflor object detection API
 We now have sufficient annotations to train a state-of-the art mask R-CNN object detector as follows:

 1. Repurpose the annotations csv file to a format that can be ingested by tensorflow tfrecords utilities